 1. Effective Date and Term

 This SOW is effective as of the last date found at the end of this SOW (the "Effective Date" of this SOW).
-The term of this SOW shall be for a period of eight years from the Effective Date of this SOW and may be extended by mutual consent of the parties.
+The term of this SOW shall be for a period of eight years from product launch date and may be extended by mutual consent of the parties.

 2. Definitions